For A Versatile Solution

 Why The Sony SRS-XG300?

-I’d recommend this speaker to those who are looking for something that can look aesthetically pleasing on their kitchen cabinet but that they can also take on the go and be protected from the elements.
-This speaker is highly versatile and it does a lot of things well, just not particularly exceptional, which is reasonable given that this isn’t a $400 speaker.
+I’d recommend this speaker to those looking for something that can look aesthetically pleasing on their kitchen cabinet but that they can also take on the go and be protected from the elements.
+This speaker is highly versatile and does many things well, just not exceptional, which is reasonable given that this isn’t a $400 speaker.

-Buyer’s Guide – What You Need To Know When Buying Waterproof Bluetooth Speakers
+Buyer’s Guide – What You Need To Know When Buying a Waterproof Bluetooth Speaker

 If you’re still not sold on any of the speakers above, that’s not a problem.
 We’ll run through our buyer’s guide, which will help inform you on what to look for in a quality waterproof Bluetooth speaker.
 The importance of certain features and which marketing traps to avoid.